August 2, 1987: Billy Joel Makes History In the USSR

 Eastern European Communist regimes naturally frowned upon rock—it represented to them a dangerous freedom that they could not allow their citizens to desire.
 Bands were formed but forced to play gigs in secret; musicians were often persecuted.
 But then slowly, by the ’70s and into the ’80s, the music started to win.
 Bands were allowed to perform more openly, state-run record companies licensed rock albums from the West for release in their countries and, eventually, with Soviet leader Mikhail Gorbachev’s implementation of glasnost—a new openness to outside culture—it was determined that world-famous rock stars would finally be allowed to play to music-starved fans within the U.S.S.R.

-Billy Joel was the first major American rocker to bring a large-scale rock concert to the country.
+Billy Joel was the first major American rocker to bring a large-scale rock concert there.
 He’d released his album The Bridge in 1986 and accepted an invitation from the Kremlin to play, as part of his tour in support of the album, several concerts on Russian soil: three in Moscow and three in what was then known as Leningrad (today St. Petersburg), with his then-wife Christie Brinkley and daughter in tow.
 The tour was unprecedented, history-making, and Joel aimed to give his Russian fans an experience unlike any they’d ever had.
 “It was the great unknown.
 We were terrified,” Joel told Newsday in 2014, recalling the tour.
 “It was still the Cold War.
 But we were literally offering a musical bridge to our cultures, and we knew that was important.”

 It didn’t go well at first.
 Opening in Moscow’s Olympic Sports Complex on July 26, 1987, Joel found that the audience didn’t quite know how to enjoy live rock music—he instructed them to come closer to the stage and dance, to be more enthusiastic.
 The next night he became angered when a crew filming the concert refused to turn off the house lights: In the midst of his show he overturned an electric piano and broke a microphone.